Want to launch an online store with WordPress in 2026? You’re in the right place.

 Here are some of the many helpful features that it can add:

-• Display “Frequently bought together” box, much like how Amazon does.
+- Display a “Frequently bought together” box, much like how Amazon does.

-• …lots, lots more – check out all of the features here.
+- And lots more.
+Check out all of the features here.

-I can’t recommend a single set of plugins for all stores because there are so many variables.
-The key detail here is that you shouldn’t be scared to use plugins to extend WooCommerce because all WooCommerce stores rely on plugins — typically dozens of them.
+We can’t recommend a single set of plugins for all stores because there are so many variables.
+The key detail here is that you shouldn’t be scared to use plugins to extend WooCommerce, because all WooCommerce stores rely on plugins, typically dozens of them.

-Well, first off, check out my collection of all the best WooCommerce plugins for different use cases, including product search, filtering, wishlists, order management, sales funnels, and other essential eCommerce features.
+First off, check out our collection of all the best WooCommerce plugins for different use cases, including product search, filtering, wishlists, order management, sales funnels, and other key eCommerce features.

 Beyond that, you can try browsing these popular plugin marketplaces:

-I recommend starting the process by searching for the specific functionality that you need.
-Then, read the reviews and check the developer’s reputation, just as if you were installing any other WordPress plugin.
+We recommend starting the process by searching for the specific functionality that you need.
+Then, read the reviews and check the developer’s reputation, just as you would for any other WordPress plugin.

-Because these plugins can affect the security and functioning of your store, I recommend only installing plugins from reputable developers.
+Because these plugins can affect the security and functioning of your store, we recommend only installing plugins from reputable developers.

 7. Optimize Your Store for Performance